Torokul Dzhanuzakov: Career

 He attended the Congress of the Peoples of the East held in Baku in September 1920, where he had the floor and became involved in drawing up the statutes of ERK, a Muslim Socialist organisation.

 At the Samarkand Turkestan National Union Congress sessions held 5–7 September, the by-laws of the society, consisting of twenty-four items, and the flag of Turkistan were approved.
 In the committee preparing the national flag of Turkestan, Dzhanuzakov served along with Munevver Kari and Zeki Velidi Togan and a few other individuals.

-In parallel with participation in the national liberation movement, Torokul Dzhanuzakov engaged in scientific research: he collected folklore and conducted archaeographical and ethnographic research.
+In parallel with participation in the national liberation movement, Torokul Dzhanuzakov engaged in scientific research: he collected folklore and conducted archaeographical and ethnographical research.

 Death

 Dzhanuzakov was shot by the Cheka authorities in 1921 when he was 28 years old.

 Report of the Cheka Plenipotentiary Representative in the Turkestan Republic Yakov Peters to the Presidium of the Cheka of 17 November 1921: